On profinite subgroups of an algebraic group over a local field: Maximal compact subgroups

 \begin{Rq} A motivation to consider the Noetherian property on topological groups is that one can easily prove the existence of maximal subgroups with a given property $(P)$, as soon as we know the existence of some open subgroup satisfying the desired property $(P)$ (like in proof of \ref{prop:noetherian:implies:maximal}).

-As an example, a Noetherian group with a strict open subgroup has maximal strict open subgroups, and any strict open subgroup is contained in, at least, one of them. \end{Rq}
+As an example, a Noetherian group with a proper open subgroup has maximal proper open subgroups, and any proper open subgroup is contained in, at least, one of them. \end{Rq}